joakime/jetty-redirect-experiments/README.md

 ## To test with curl and HTTP/2.

 This is the command line with curl version "7.81.0 (x86_64-pc-linux-gnu)".
-This command line does not follow redirects.
+This command line does _not follow_ redirects. (default behavior in curl)

 ```shell
 curl --insecure --http2 'https://localhost:8443/post/info' -X POST -H "Content-type: text/xml" --data-binary @pom.xml -vvv